The Watershed Project

 Each school team* will receive:

-Two teaching artist residencies, 12 days total (visual art and photography/videography).
+Two teaching artist residencies (remote and in the community), 12 days total (visual art and photography/videography).

-Staff support to develop community partners for your project—bringing the community into the school and the school into the community.
+Staff support to develop community partners for your project.

 PR/media and production support for your project's culminating event.